LHimaja-04/Holiday-Hunter/README.md

 # HolidayHunter 🌍✈️

-HolidayHunter is a responsive front-end tourism and travel booking website developed using HTML, CSS, JavaScript, and Bootstrap.
+HolidayHunter is a responsive front-end tourism and travel website developed using HTML, CSS, JavaScript, and Bootstrap.
 The website showcases popular travel destinations, hotels, and exciting travel packages with an attractive user interface and auto-scrolling image carousel.

 ---